-5.4 Semester End Examination (SEE) in laboratory courses:

-a) For each laboratory course, the Semester End Examination (SEE) shall be conducted by one internal and one external examiner appointed by the b) A minimum of 20 (40%) marks shall be obtained in SEE of a laboratory course in order to be declared as passed and for the award of the grade in that laboratory course.
+- 5.4 Semester End Examination (SEE) in laboratory courses: - a) For each laboratory course, the Semester End Examination (SEE) shall be conducted by one internal and one external examiner appointed by the Principal and the duration of the exam shall be for three hours.
+The SEE is for 50 marks which include 10 marks for write up, 20 marks for lab experiment/exercise, 15 marks for Viva-voce and 5 marks for general impression. - b) A minimum of 20 (40%) marks shall be obtained in SEE of a laboratory course in order to be declared as passed and for the award of the grade in that laboratory course.